Cspivey00/Final-Project/README.md

 I would like to use this as a way to inform people why immigration reform is important.
 I would like to ask citizens to advocate their local, state, and federal representatives to take action.

 *This call to action could be expanded or worked on, but other than advocating directly to our representatives there's not a lot the general population can change about this specific topic.*

+# Part II Wireframes, Storyboards, Moodboards, and User Research

+For the user research on my wireframs and story arc I used a seperate GitHub page linked <a href="https://www.dhs.gov/immigration-statistics/yearbook/2018" target="_blank">here</a> which allowed me to present the rough ideas to my interviewees without providing the entire story.
+This helped in narrowing the provided information to just the graphics and brief descriptions focusing the responses on whether or not the graphics would be effective/useful.